 Rush Hour times in Tampa aren’t nearly as bad as they are in Orlando.
 With fewer tourists checking in and out of hotels, Tampa will naturally experience less tourist traffic during mid-day.
 That doesn’t stop the bay city from having evening traffic.
 The rush begins at 7:30 to 9:30 AM and picks up again at 3:30 PM to 7:30 PM in the evening.
 Everyone just needs to see those famous Tampa sunsets.

 Reckless Drivers are in every city.
 They clog up the roads by driving sporadically.
 Especially when they get pulled over by a police officer.
 Nothing is more frustrating than shifting to one lane of traffic when a reckless driver gets pulled over.
 If this is you, maybe try becoming a defensive driver.
 Also, if you enroll in traffic school, you can save money by keeping your auto insurance rates from increasing.
 Two birds, one stone, but in Tampa beach terms: two seagulls, one volleyball.

 A Good Economy

-A Good Economy is fantastic news for a city’s growth.
-However, when a city grows in population without updating their infrastructure, it could lead to traffic congestion.
-Forbes listed Tampa as one of the fastest growing metropolitan areas, but the roads are having a hard time keeping up.
+A Good Economy is a fantastic news for a city’s growth.
+However, when a city grows in the population without updating its infrastructure, it could lead to traffic congestion.
+Forbes listed Tampa as one of the fastest-growing metropolitan areas, but the roads are having a hard time keeping up.
 More cars mean more traffic.

 Regardless of which city has the worst traffic, the important advice to remember, when driving, is to be a defensive driver.
 When you’re not, and you get a traffic ticket, remember you can prevent your auto insurance from increasing by enrolling in a traffic school.
 Now go watch some Rush Hour.